ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * Consistency of parameter names.

-* More details on payload consistency.
+* More details on consistency of message payload.

 * New section on multiple, concurrent Administrators.